Beginner Guide to Cookie Decorating

 • Crusting Buttercream Frosting (images 2-3) – hybrid buttercream for decorated cookies.

 • Glaze Icing (image 4) – This icing contains no eggs and doesn’t dry hard like royal icing.
 It’s more elastic than traditional royal icing.
-It can’t be used for cement for building gingerbread houses or piped flowers.
+It can’t be used for cement to build gingerbread houses or piped flowers.

 • Old-Fashioned Crusting Buttercream (image 6) -made with melted butter.